-During the fiscal year ended May 31, 2016, the Company entered into transactions with related parties as follows:
+During the three months ended August 31, 2016, the Company entered into transactions with related parties as follows:

-- (a) paid or accrued management and directors fees totalling \$156,500 to a company controlled by Craig Dalziel, President and CEO of the Company, for management and other services, and to Mr. Dalziel directly for Mr. Dalziel's services as director of the Company; - (b) paid or accrued consulting fees totalling \$12,600 to a company controlled by Craig Dalziel, for project research services; - (c) paid or accrued professional and consulting fees totalling \$132,000 to David Rose, Corporate Secretary of the Company, for legal and management consulting services provided to the Company; - (d) paid or accrued consulting and directors fees totalling \$41,000 to a company controlled by Steve Vanry, Chief Financial Officer of the Company, and to Mr. Vanry directly, for his services as Chief Financial Officer and director; - (e) paid or accrued directors fees totalling \$5,500 to Robert Friesen for Mr. Friesen's services as a director; - (f) paid or accrued directors fees totalling \$6,000 to Stephen Leahy. - (g) purchased 300,000 common shares of a private company which is related by virtue of David Rose and a private company owned by the spouse of Craig Dalziel collectively having significant influence in the private company, at a total cost of \$304,550.
+- (a) paid or accrued management and directors fees totalling \$39,750 to a company controlled by Craig Dalziel, President and CEO of the Company, for management and other services, and to Mr. Dalziel directly for Mr. Dalziel's services as director of the Company; - (b) paid or accrued consulting fees totalling \$5,200 to a company controlled by Craig Dalziel, for project research services; - (c) paid or accrued professional and consulting fees totalling \$33,000 to David Rose, Corporate Secretary of the Company, for legal and management consulting services provided to the Company; - (d) paid or accrued consulting and directors fees totalling \$11,250 to a company controlled by Steve Vanry, Chief Financial Officer of the Company, and to Mr. Vanry directly, for his services as Chief Financial Officer and director; - (e) paid or accrued directors fees totalling \$2,250 to Robert Friesen for Mr. Friesen's services as a director; - (f) paid or accrued directors fees totalling \$1,250 to Stephen Leahy.